avassem85/git-workshop-slides/slides/25-remove-a-file/05-remove-a-file.md

 ## Lab: Delete a file

-When we would like to make changes to a file in the repository, we take 5 steps:

-1. Make sure we have the latest version of the file(git pull)
-2. Make changes to the file `MyWebSite/spec/MyNewFeature.feature`
-3. Add it locally(git add -A)
-4. Commit it locally(git commit -m "...")
-5. Push it to the repository(git push)

 When we would like to delete a file in the repository, we take 5 steps:

 1. Make sure we have the latest version of the file(git pull)